Paint Calculator (Wall Area, Coverage & Coats)

 ✓Surface Texture and Coverage+-

-- Coverage rate used in the calculation matches the manufacturer's data sheet for the specific product and surface texture.
+- Coverage rate used in the calculation matches the manufacturer's data sheet for the specific product and surface texture, where available.

 - New bare plaster was primed before painting — primer seals the surface and significantly reduces topcoat consumption.